Kyle-Demers08/Data440/HW4/HW#4.md

 ### Q: Does the friendship paradox hold for you and your followers on Twitter?

+*Note :* the user has 461 followers

+When looking at the mean of this users followers, they average 1429.94 which is more than the followers that this user has.
+However, when looking at the median, the friendship paradox does not hold.
+This is due to the upper bound of this users followers being magnitudes larger than the average and therefore skewing the mean upward.

+### Discussion

+It is interesting to see the difference in average metrics.
+The higher end of the spectrum with the most followers has no significant impact on the median, while it plays a huge role in manipulating the mean.
+The friendship paradox seems like it would almost always hold true for most users.
 You may use Twarc2 in Python to access the Twitter API to find a user's followers.
 The code to access the Twitter API should be similar to get_tweets.py, you may use that to start.

 Other helpful references: